Updated: Mar 4, 2022

 Our FM Master Plan categorises all the past exam questions by topic to make it easy to practice lots of questions on the same topic (foreign exchange hedging is an easy one to practice because it is in nearly every past exam).

 It is important to appreciate that FM questions often require a discursive response in addition to calculations.
 The types of discursive requirement are very repetitive and by practicing lots of questions you will notice that the same points are included in the answers.
 Our Learning Notes include lists of the points you should consider making for each discursive topic.
-Below is a small example from the Financing section of our Learning Notes.
+Below is a small example from the Financing section of our FM Materials.

 Once you are scoring 70% on each area you should then start sitting full mock exams under strict exam conditions so that you can recreate the exam experience in full.